How to Do a Mediterranean Diet the French Way

 friday

-• lunch: Egg Salad Stuffed Red Peppers Provencal – see my new recipe below!
+• lunch: Egg Salad Stuffed Peppers Provencal – recipe below!

-• dinner: Pissaladière from NYT Cooking.
-I made the recipe from Le Sud last Friday with my sourdough and it was sooo good.
+• dinner: Pissaladière from NYT Cooking and a green salad.
+I made the recipe from Le Sud last Friday using my sourdough starter and it was sooo good.

 saturday